Tokenyet/flutter_desktop_ci_example/README.md

 3. Distribution
 see [ci.yml](.github/workflows/ci.yml).

-**notice: The project you can build is decided by the machine os.**
+**Notice: The project you can build is decided by the machine os. so you can't build macos If your machine is windows/linux**

 ## Conculsion
 If you like this project, leave a star is the best support!
 File an issue and PR are also welcome :)